airbrake/airbrake-js/README.md

 Airbrake
 ========

-This is the javascripit source code for notifying [Airbrake](http://airbrake.io) when your javascripit has an exception.
+This is the javascript source code for notifying [Airbrake](http://airbrake.io) when your javascript has an exception.

 When an uncaught exception occurs, Airbrake Javascript notifier will POST the relevant data to the Airbrake server specified in your environment.